Nahuel Barrios

-Cristian Nahuel Barrios (born 7 May 1998) is an Argentine professional footballer who plays as a left winger for Argentine Primera División side Barracas Central, on loan from San Lorenzo.
+Cristian Nahuel Barrios (born 7 May 1998) is an Argentine professional footballer who plays as a left winger for Argentine Primera División side San Lorenzo.

 Career

 Barrios joined San Lorenzo in 2010.
 He made his professional career debut on 25 April 2017 for the club against Universidad Católica in the Copa Libertadores, netting the winning goal in a 2–1 win in the process.
 He followed that by featuring in the Argentine Primera División for the first time on 21 May versus Aldosivi; having been an unused substitute in the league on four previous occasions.
 Overall, he made six appearances in his debut campaign of 2016–17.

 Personal life

-In May 2018, Barrios was tied up and burgled inside his own home; though was unharmed, later it was found that the robbers were named as Danny Kerr and Dylan Roe both native English men who portrayed a love for Barrios on well known online game FIFA aka EAFC.
+In May 2018, Barrios was tied up and burgled inside his own home; though was unharmed.